 Thinking it over, Soref hit on an idea: What if you stamped out a series of steel plates, stacked them one on top of the other and held it all together with strong rivets formed under enormous pressure?
 Such a lock would be as tough as the best on the market but far less expensive to produce.

 After filing a patent for his idea in 1921, Soref visited established lock makers to explain his idea.
 One after another, they turned him down.
-Some called the lock impractical, others said it was a crazy idea.
+Some called the lock impractical, others said his idea was a crazy one.
 A few laughed.

 The companies wanted to cut manufacturing costs by using the bare minimum of parts.
 Soref’s padlock had a great many parts although the majority, the steel plates, could be turned out cheaply and in vast numbers with a simple punch press.

 Discouraged, Soref returned to Milwaukee.
 But he had his design and he had friends who believed in him.
 Two of them, Philip Yolles and Samuel Stahl, joined Soref in founding The Master Lock Company.
 The men rented a one-room workshop, purchased a grinder, a drill press, and a punch press and hired another of Soref’s friends, Hans Peterson.

 Production began in June 1924.
 The laminated steel padlock was an immediate success.
 The fledgling company soon moved from its workshop on West Water Street into the basement of a large building on Juneau Avenue owned by Pabst Brewing Co.
 Within a few years the rapidly growing company took over the entire five-story building.

 The onset of the Great Depression did little to slow the company’s growth.
 “There is always a demand for padlocks,” Soref told the Milwaukee Journal in a 1955 interview.
 “When conditions get bad the lock business gets better.
 People lock up their stuff.”